Stricken Boris Johnson in intensive care

 In reply, Johnson’s aides were emphatic.
-His condition had not deteriorated, he still had only “mild symptoms”, he hoped to be at work from Friday when his coronavirus isolation period was up.
+His condition had not deteriorated, he still had only “mild symptoms”.

 Why do leaders so often like to pretend they are stronger than the rest of us?

-History is pretty ruthless on this point.
 Ill health has long been considered a disqualification from power.
-That is why the Roman emperors took on superhuman qualities; the Byzantines used mutilation as a brutal means of stopping their enemies from taking power, and the health of medieval kings was directly linked to the fortunes of the nation – an idea called the body politic.
+That is why the Roman emperors took on superhuman qualities, the Byzantines used mutilation as a brutal means of stopping their enemies from taking power; and the health of medieval kings was directly linked to the fortunes of the nation – an idea called the body politic.

 The former head of the UK civil service, Lord Kerslake, said yesterday that Johnson should “reflect” on his position.

 Can government carry on with a sick leader?